 The hemodynamic stability associated with etomidate makes it the drug of choice for the intubation of hypotensive patients, as well as an attractive option for patients with intracranial pathology, when hypotension must be avoided [15-19,21].
 Etomidate causes a mild increase in airway resistance, but may be used in patients with bronchospasm .

-In contrast, etomidate should NOT be used as an infusion or in repeated bolus doses for maintenance of sedation after intubation.
-Thus, emergency clinicians should inform the physicians assuming care for the patient in the intensive care unit if etomidate has been used for induction.
+Etomidate should NOT be used as an infusion or in repeated bolus doses for maintenance of sedation after intubation.
+Emergency clinicians should inform the physicians assuming care for the patient in the intensive care unit or operating suite if etomidate has been used for induction.
 If ACTH stimulation testing is being considered, clinicians should be aware that the results may be affected by prior administration of etomidate.
 (See "Evaluation and management of suspected sepsis and septic shock in adults".)

 Like all benzodiazepines, midazolam does not provide analgesia but does possess anticonvulsant effects, making it an effective agent for RSI in patients with status epilepticus.

 The routine induction dose of midazolam for RSI is 0.2 mg/kg.
 In this dose, midazolam causes moderate hypotension, with an average drop in mean arterial blood pressure in healthy patients of 10 to 25 percent [28,29].
 This tendency to induce hypotension limits midazolam's usefulness in the setting of hypovolemia or shock.
 If midazolam must be used in such patients, we suggest a dose of 0.1 mg/kg, which will somewhat delay the speed of onset and decrease the depth of sedation achieved, but should not severely compromise intubating conditions.
 For patients in shock, we suggest etomidate or ketamine because of their superior hemodynamic profiles.
 (See 'Etomidate' above and 'Ketamine' below.)